 What should I bring?

-Any apres-running gear that you like to change into, most just change a shirt and put on sweats
+- Any apres-running gear that you like to change into – most just change their shirts and put on sweats depending on the season.

-$7 (unless it’s your first time, then it’s free)
+- $7 for the run and dinner (unless it’s your first time, then it’s free).

-A flashlight/headlamp – we run in the dark!
+- A torch / headlamp – in the winter we run in the dark!

 How much does it cost?

-As a newbie, your first hash is on us.
+For visitors from other Hashes, or people joining us for the first time, your first Hash run is free.
 After that, it is $7 per run.
-For your $7, in addition to the run, you also get dinner, snacks and a drink at the drinkstop.
+For your $7, in addition to the run, you also get dinner, a snack, a drink at the Drink Stop and great comradery with the other Hashers.

 Is there any kind of formal membership?